SynthstromAudible/DelugeFirmware/docs/community_features.md

  - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Automation View Documentation]
  - ([#241]) Automation Instrument Clip View is a new view that complements the existing Instrument Clip View.
 	- It is accessed from within the Clip View by pressing  `CLIP` (which will blink to indicate you are in the Automation View).
-	- You can edit Non-MPE Parameter Automation for Synth, Kit and Midi instrument clips on a per step basis at any zoom level.
+	- You can edit Non-MPE Parameter Automation for Synth, Kit and MIDI instrument clips on a per step basis at any zoom level.
 	- A `COMMUNITY FEATURES` sub-menu titled `AUTOMATION` was created to access a number of configurable settings for changes to existing behaviour.
 	- The three changes to existing behaviour included in this feature are: Clearing Clips, Nudging Notes and Shifting a Clip Horizontally.
  - Follow-up PR's: